 At the end of each year the Odyssey Program's 345 and 678 clusters each go on multi-day field studies.
 These trips take all ~80 kids in each cluster to historically relevant locations in the Pacific Northwest (in costume!) to bring the learning experience to life.
 In many cases the students practice activities relevant to the era they are studying and are in the actual environment the people they study lived in, such as visiting sites from the Lewis and Clark Expedition.
-For each trip, a set of ~ 45 parents assist the teachers and chaperone these trips making them a great way for parents in the program to come together, get to know each other, and share a wonderful experience.
+For each trip, a set of ~ 45 parents assist the teachers as chaperones making these trips a great way for parents in the program to come together, get to know each other, and share a wonderful experience.
 Many of the trips involve sleeping in tents and all of the joys of camping in a large group that come along with that!

 345 Field Studies